How to Handle Unpaid Invoices: 10 Strategies for Success

 Bill for Work Upfront

-If you have reasons to believe that using an invoice system with a certain client is too risky, you should ask for full payment before any work starts.
-A good number of small business owners will tell you that the only way to mitigate unpaid invoices is to bill for the work upfront.
+If you have reasons to believe that using an invoice system with a certain client is too risky, you should ask for payment upfront before any work starts.

-Follow the Procedure and Send a Friendly Reminder
+Follow the Procedure and Send Friendly Payment Reminders

-When an invoice is overdue, don’t jump to conclusions and start sending threatening emails.
+When you have overdue invoices, don’t jump to conclusions and start sending threatening emails.
 Make sure you follow the right procedures for getting paid.

 Here’s a quick checklist: